Labor Day: Celebrating the Unyielding Spirit of America’s Workers

 The Canadian celebration of Labor Day often includes parades, festivals, and other public events, with a focus on recognizing the contributions of workers to the nation’s prosperity.
 The holiday also serves as an important reminder of the shared history and values between the United States and Canada, particularly in the realm of labor rights.

-Labor Day in the Automotive Industry
+Labor Day in the Auto Industry

 Labor Day Marathons and Athletic Events